 He previously practiced appellate litigation and international arbitration, following clerkships with Justice Ruth Bader Ginsburg of the U.S. Supreme Court, Judge David Barron of the U.S. Court of Appeals for the First Circuit, and Judge Paul Watford of the U.S. Court of Appeals for the Ninth Circuit.
 Between clerkships, he was a Samuel I. Golieb Fellow in Legal History at New York University School of Law.

 He received a JD and a PhD in History from Harvard and an MPhil in Political Thought and Intellectual History from the University of Cambridge.
-During graduate school at Harvard, he was an editor of the Harvard Law Review, an associate at the Weatherhead Center for International Affairs, and a resident tutor at Lowell House.
-For his role as an adviser and mentor to undergraduates, the College awarded him the John R. Marquand Award for Exceptional Advising and Counseling of Harvard Students.
+During graduate school, he was the Book Reviews Chair for the Harvard Law Review, an associate at the Weatherhead Center for International Affairs, and a resident pre-law tutor at one of Harvard’s undergraduate residential colleges.
+For his work with students, Harvard awarded him the John R. Marquand Award for Exceptional Advising and Counseling of Harvard Students.

 - Marco Basile, Ordinary Meaning and Plain Meaning, 110 Va.
 L. Rev. (forthcoming 2024).

 - Marco Basile, Lincoln’s Commissioners on the International Slave Trade Courts at Sierra Leone, 10 J. Civil War Era 160 (2020).

 - Paul J. Watford, Richard C. Chen & Marco Basile, Crafting Precedent, 131 Harv.
 L. Rev. 543 (2017) (reviewing Bryan A. Garner, Carlos Bea, Rebecca White Berch et al., Law of Judicial Precedent (2016)).